 Yes Yes, in part No

-Please explain briefly:
+Please explain briefly: [agreed]

 12. Has your country furnished copies of its laws that give effect to article 6 and of any subsequent changes to such laws or a description thereof to the Secretary-General of the United Nations?